 Mark cardboard squares with Scrabble letters for a giant game to be played outside.

 Boomerang subscriptions are one of the best things ever and a favorite with my kids.
-We saved every one we got.
 It’s like a radio show wrapped up in an audio magazine, covered with a delicious layer of smart.
-Perfect to save for a long trip, great to pass along to younger siblings.
+Perfect for long trips.

 For teens, find a publication that meets their interests, whether hip hop or high fashion.
-Look for indie magazines if you can’t find something that’s just right.
+Look for indie magazines when you can.

 Come up with your own version of a subscription box.
 Send a themed box every month or every season with projects, snacks, or other small surprises.
 Or send a letter every week or two with another installment of an ongoing story you make up as you go along.
 Or try some other strange and interesting snail mail surprises.